verdverm/verdverm.github.io/_sr/03-relatedwork.md

 In the 13 variable example provided, the initial number of GLM basis functions was 7100.

-but is limited in the complexity of solutions.
-This limitation of FFX is due to only using a linear combination of univariate and bivariate bases.
-Equations such as $v = x*y*z$ are beyond the abilities of FFX.
-Additionally, there are no coefficients or parameters within the bases.
-FFX can use non-linear functions, like $\cos$ and $log$, but non-linear fitting is not possible.
-Thus, equations such as $e^{a-bx}$ and $a\cos(b+\theta)$ are also unsolvable by FFX.
 As FFX is incapable of finding many of the benchmarks, we did compare against it.